katatunix/katatunix.github.io/exlinks.md

 1. Good ideas in how to solve or do something or in general teaching ideas to get a better programmer.
 1. Criticising ideas, so you think more deeply about a topic.

-This site will be permanently updated.
+This list will be permanently updated.
 Links are not sorted in any particular order.

 ## Functional